cybersader/awesome-cybersader/📁 51 - Cyberbase/Obsidian Roadmaps/Dataview and Chronos Roadmap/Dataview and Chronos Roadmap.md

 - Functioning ChildLaneOption behavior
 	- [x] Groups based on the tags (use the breadcrumb and full as options again w/top-level used for major groups).
 This has stopped working properly it seems. ✅ 2025-02-24
 - Creating periods
-	- [ ] Use `period` deeper than 2 depths on the tag to make a period instead of assuming the 2nd level is one.
+	- [x] Use `period` deeper than 2 depths on the tag to make a period instead of assuming the 2nd level is one.
 If a description is given, then  then instead use a "period" and base the color of the period of the, again, the task priority and/or status.
-Done or cancelled could be the only time that green or red are used for instance to show those superseding statuses.
+Done or cancelled could be the only time that green or red are used for instance to show those superseding statuses. ✅ 2025-02-24
-	- [ ] To reiterate, let's say that someone defines a task `[ ] test_title - desc_or_no_desc \#roadmap/section/period 🛫 2025-02-27 📅 2025-05-15`.
+	- [x] To reiterate, let's say that someone defines a task `[ ] test_title - desc_or_no_desc \#roadmap/section/period 🛫 2025-02-27 📅 2025-05-15`.
 This means that a period of "test_title" should be created under "section".
 However, this means that it has to have a start or created date along with a due date to define the range.
-I would rather have this than the less intuitive way I was creating periods before
+I would rather have this than the less intuitive way I was creating periods before ✅ 2025-02-24
-	- [ ] Moreover, if I create a period at a 2nd level and the "full" option is being used for child lanes, then that period needs to be duplicated for each of those generated child sections below it
+	- [x] Moreover, if I create a period at a 2nd level and the "full" option is being used for child lanes, then that period needs to be duplicated for each of those generated child sections below it ✅ 2025-02-24

 Later:
 - [ ] When a frontmatter property named "marker__COLOR_NAME_HERE: date" is used, make a pointer at that date with that name and color